Also known as: Hole in the Wall Falls

 From Current Location or address:

 From the Wilson Creek Visitor Center at 7805 Brown Mountain Beach Rd., go 3.1 miles North to NC. route 90 (one of NC's last unpaved state roads) and turn left.
 Go 1.8 miles and turn left on FS 464 (Pineola Rd.).
-Go about 3.6 miles uphill and the trailhead for trail #266A is on the left.
+Go about 3.6 miles uphill and the trailhead for trail #266A, N. Harper Shortcut, is on the left.
+(This is also the Mountains to Sea Trail).
 Park there.

 Though the hike is quite moderate overall, there are two main challenges to contend with: the wade across North Harper Creek, and a steep scramble down to the base of the falls at the end.

-Take trail #266A downhill.
+Take trail #266A (N. Harper Shortcut and the Mountains to Sea Trail) downhill.
 The trail is generally narrow but well maintained and not steep.
 It does have a few places where the slope drops off steeply below, so it's probably not for small children.
 It crosses a few small side streams.
-The trail ends at the N. Harper Creek Trail and the creek is just ahead; turn left, downstream.
+The trail ends at the N. Harper Creek Trail and the creek is just ahead; turn left, downstream, following the white circular blazes for the Mountains to Sea Trail.

-The trail crosses the creek about 1/4 mile down - it will be a wade unless there is a drought, but it's not much above knee deep.
+The trail crosses the creek about 1/4 mile from the junction - it will be a wade unless there is a drought, but it's not much above knee deep.
+It will be impassible in very high water.
 Pick up the trail again on the other side and continue downstream for about 1/2 mile more.
 This is an old logging railroad grade, as proven by an old photo showing a locomotive above the falls on this side of the creek.
+The trail is squeezed between the creek on the left and rock walls on the right.

-There will be some rock bluffs on your right, and then you will pass some smaller cascades.
-Then the waterfall appears on your left.
+You will pass some smaller, scenic cascades and fantastic swimming holes along the route to the main falls.
+Then the main waterfall appears on your left - it's considerably larger than the drops you've passed thus far.
 The trees open up and you can get a view from the top of the falls on the open rock (if it is not wet and you stay well back from the steeper parts).
 Some people scoot down the rock here to the base, but don't do that - go back to the trail and continue downhill, passing by a wet area on the left.
 You'll come to another rocky drainage heading downhill toward the creek; descend here.
 Though safer than the rocks beside the falls, it's still a steep, slippery scramble down to the flat area at the base of the falls, and it's the hardest part of the hike.